7 Best Cordless Vacuums for Pet Hair of 2026

 by LEVOIT

-A high-volume mid-tier pick with more than 13,000 ratings — LEVOIT's anti-tangle brush, dedicated pet tool, and 5-stage filtration cover the core pet-hair jobs at $199 without the bulk or price of a self-emptying dock.
+The mid-tier all-rounder — LEVOIT's anti-tangle brush, dedicated pet tool, and 5-stage filtration cover the core pet-hair jobs without the bulk or cost of a self-emptying base.

 Pros